Nolan Jones Preview, Player Props: Rockies vs. Diamondbacks

 Nolan Jones At The Plate

-- Jones has had an RBI in 24 games this season (30.0%), including 14 multi-RBI outings (17.5%).
-He has also driven in three or more of his team's runs in five contests.
+- Jones has driven home a run in 25 games this year (30.9%), including more than one RBI in 17.3% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 42.5% of his games this year, with more than one run scored in 8.8%.
+- In 34 of 81 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.